Find Affordable College Courses

 $17,219 Average Tuition & Fees

 A rank of #4 on this year’s list means Westfield State University is a great value for information science students.
-Located in the large suburb of Westfield, Westfield is a public school with a moderately-sized student population.
+Located in the suburb of Westfield, Westfield is a public college with a moderately-sized student population.

-Out-of-state tuition fees for undergraduate students at Westfield are $17,219 per year.
+Westfield undergraduate students pay an average of $17,219 in tuition and fees each year.
 While working on their degree, IS majors at Westfield accumulate an average of around $21,750 in student debt.

-Read full report on Information Science at Westfield State University
+Full Information Science at Westfield State University Report

 #5